asialasr/OpenGL2dEx/readme.md

 I'll try to figure out the best way to deal with these, but for now, the best resource is learnopengl.com until I get this all set up better.

+## Credits
+Portions of this software are copyright © 2020 The FreeType Project (www.freetype.org).
+All rights reserved.

 **Disclaimer: I haven't tested this out a ton and I know there are certainly some bugs with collisions.

 TODO(sasiala): update libraries & fill out rest of ReadMe